 An HSA allows individuals to use tax-free funds to pay for medical expenses, doctors’ visits, prescriptions, and other qualified health expenses.
 In many cases, employers also contribute matching dollars.

-Before you can contribute to your HSA, however, you must first be enrolled in a high-deductible health plan (HDHP).
+Before you can contribute to your HSA, however, you must first be enrolled in an HDHP.
 As the name indicates, HDHPs have a higher deductible than traditional insurance plans.
 However, they do offer lower monthly premiums, which is why so many employers and individuals are drawn to them.

 When Is an HDHP HSA Qualified?